SE POLAND SHTETL LINKS: Bilgoraj | Chelm | Czemierniki | Dubienka | Grabowiec | Hrubieszow | Krasnik | Krasnystaw | Laszczow

 during World War I. Leading up to WWII, there were 2,500 residents living in the village.

 It is unclear how many Jews perished in the Holocaust from the village, but very few survived.
-The
+Most

-residents tried to flee to Russia to avoid Nazi Tyranny, and those who did not were put into a ghetto.
+of the residents tried to flee to Russia to avoid the Nazi regime.
+Those who did not were put into

 The synagogue and Jewish cemetery were both destroyed in the Holocaust.
 The Kryłów